Mostafa-Hesham1/EventHostingWebsite/README.md

 ### Ticketing and Checkout

+- **Browse Events**: Users can view upcoming events and details such as event name, date, location, and ticket availability.
-- **Ticket Purchase**: Users can browse events, select tickets, and proceed to checkout.
+- **Ticket Purchase**: Users can select events, choose ticket types, and add them to their cart.
 - **Checkout Page**: Secure checkout process with payment integration for ticket purchases.
+- **Payment Integration**: Integration with payment gateways for seamless transactions.

 ### Admin Access